thradams/cake/manual.md

 ```

+Cake also have the option -autoconfig that generates the cakeconfig.h automatically.

 Cake also includes standard header files.
 The objective is to allow usage even without installing GCC or MSVC.
 You can set this path on `cakeconfig.h` but mixing cake headers with other headers is not recommended.

 ## Command line